 Knowing what to look for helps you make the right call when things go wrong.
 Let’s walk through the most common situations that qualify as an emergency.

-Your System Completely Shuts Down in Extreme Weather
+When Your System Quits in Extreme Weather

 When a Texas summer brings 100-degree heat and your AC unit suddenly quits, that’s a clear emergency.
 The same goes for your furnace failing during a winter freeze.
 These extreme temperatures aren’t just uncomfortable; they can be dangerous, especially for children, the elderly, or anyone with health concerns.
 If your system completely shuts down and leaves your home unprotected from the elements, don’t hesitate.
 This is exactly the time to call for an emergency repair.
 A professional can diagnose the problem quickly and get your home back to a safe, comfortable temperature.